ediop3SquadALT/ediop3DS/README.md

 # ediop3DS
-A DoS tool in bash.
-Simulating DDoS every tool that claims to be a DDoS is a DoS tool Simulating DDoS
+A DDoS tool in bash using a user agents list with 90 million user agents. and 100k of each are used to all attacks

 steps to run and requirements.